Cuts, flows and gradient conditions on harmonic functions: Harmonic functions and reduced -cohomology

-The author learned about the following result on Math Overflow, thanks to V.~Beffara (see \cite{Beff-MO}). \begin{teo} $G$ is Liouville if and only if the following holds.
+The author learned about the following result on Math Overflow, thanks to V.~Beffara (see \cite{Beff-MO}).
+This theorem is a particular case of a result of V.~Kaimanovich (see \cite[Theorem 2.6]{Kai}) \begin{teo} $G$ is Liouville if and only if the following holds.
 For any increasing sequence of finite connected sets $A_n$ so that $\cup A_n = V$ and any vertices $v,w \in V$,